jonra/telit-gps/README.md

 The program consists of several scripts:

-`setup_environment.sh`
+`init_environment.sh`
-Script that sets up the environment and dependencies required for other scripts to function properly.
-It also sets up the systemd service which executes `clear_log.sh`, `start_gnss_stream.sh` and `GNSS_to_MQTT.py` on each RPi boot in order to start the GNSS stream automatically.
+Script that sets up the environment and dependencies required for the other scripts to function properly.
-When setting up the RPi for automatic GNSS streaming, this script should be run once by invoking `./setup_environment.sh` without `sudo` and then entering the password for the current user.

-`clear_log.sh`
-Script that clears the `telit.log` file located in the home directory (will be created automatically if not there).

 `start_gnss_stream.sh`
 Script that sends the required AT commands to the Telit module in order to configure and start the GNSS stream.

 `stop_gnss_stream.sh`
-Script that sends the required AT commands to the module in order to stop the GNSS stream and reset GNSS parameters and data stored in the module's NVM.
+Script that sends the required AT commands to the module in order to stop the GNSS stream and reset GNSS parameters.

 `GNSS_to_MQTT.py`
 Python3 script that reads GNSS data from the ttyUSB1 serial port, parses the raw values and publishes the extracted information to the MQTT broker.

+`set_up_startup_job.sh`
+Script that sets up the cron job which automates script execution on RPi startup for headless GNSS data streaming to the MQTT broker.

+`cancel_startup_job.sh`
+Script that cancels the cron job so that the scripts are not run on RPi startup.

+# How to use

+All scripts should be run as current user (without `sudo`).
+Run the `init_environment.sh` script once when setting up a new Raspberry Pi.
+Check the MQTT parameters in the `mqtt_params.json` file before proceeding.

+### Manual execution:

+To start the GNSS data streaming:

+1. Run the `start_gnss_stream.sh` script.
+2. Run the `GNSS_to_MQTT.py` program with `python3`.

+To stop the GNSS data streaming:

+1. Stop the execution of `GNSS_to_MQTT.py` with `Ctrl+C`.
+2. Run the `stop_gnss_stream.sh` script.

+### Automated execution on the Raspberry Pi startup:

+To set up the cron job which starts the GNSS data streaming when the RPi is powered up:

+1. Run the `set_up_startup_job.sh` script.

+To cancel the cron job and stop the automatic execution of the scripts on startup:

+1. Run the `cancel_startup_job.sh` script.

+All the script outputs (stdout and stderr) are logged to `telit.log` file which is located in the RPi user home directory.
+The log is cleared on restart.